albertoar1/Paltech-Challenge/design_question.md

 1. Identify common points between each pair of images (registration) using FLANN.
 2. Compute the Homography matrix to align the images using the common keypoints.
 3. Warp image using the Homography matrix.
-4. Stitch the images by .
+4. Stitch the images by using the common points, which now share the same coordinate system.

 FLANN involves calculating the Hamming distance between binary descriptors of keypoints and using the distance ratio between the two nearest matches of a keypoint to eliminate false matches by keeping matches which are below a threshold.